yurivlk/Counter-Strike_Map_Prediction_Model/README.md

 (column prob_t1_win2 will always be the probability of the first team in the confront column)

- To have better understanding I have also created a chart with some interactivity to make user experience easier.
+To understand better I also created a graphic with some interactivity to facilitate the user experience.
+You can find it here:
  You can find it here: https://public.tableau.com/app/profile/yuri.velkis/viz/Counter-Strike_final_chart/ModelChart?publish=yes

  # Conclusion